MFT or FTP Server:Which is right for your business?

 In this blog post our independent file transfer experts review MFT and FTP server functionality.
-We define FTP, MFT, the benefits, drawbacks and differences.
-It will help your organisation decide when to move from an MFT to FTP Server and how to approach that when the time comes.
+We define FTP, MFT, the benefits, drawbacks and differences, and explain where SFTP fits in.
+This will help your organisation decide when to move from an MFT to FTP Server and how to approach that when the time comes.

 SFTP / FTP server

 SFTP is the secure equivalent to FTP, and these days SFTP carries 90% of all FTP traffic.

 In simple terms, FTP servers perform 2 basic tasks: “Put” and “Get.”
 You can put files on the FTP Server or get files from the FTP Server.
 If security is not a concern, FTP Server software is an easy and inexpensive way to accomplish this.

 Typical use cases include backing up your Cisco Unified Call Manager (CUCM) or other applications, receiving non-sensitive data from business partners or enabling remote employees to upload non-confidential reports.

 However, file transfer requirements have changed considerably since FTP was released back in 1971.
 End users are more aware of the risks of identity fraud, business partners require at least the base security levels outlined in ISO 27001, file sizes and volumes have grown exponentially and business workflows are ever more complex.
 Add in the legal requirements of GDPR and UK Data Protection Act, the fines that can be levied by the ICO and the economic impact of a data breach and an unsecured “put/get” system fast becomes a liability.